-The primary mission of AHA is to support the nation's hospitals and health systems on issues that impact their organizations, patients and communities.
-AHA ensures that members’ perspectives and needs are heard and addressed by national health care leaders, with the press, consumers and in the communities they serve.
-Examples of how AHA has worked for federal hospitals are outlined below.
+The primary mission of the AHA is to support the nation's hospitals and health systems on issues that impact their organizations, patients and communities.
+The AHA ensures that members’ perspectives and needs are heard and addressed by national health care leaders, with the press, consumers and in the communities they serve.
+Examples of how the AHA has worked for federal hospitals are outlined below.

 - Strengthening Hospitals’ Ability to Serve Communities.
-AHA works across party lines – with Congress, regulatory agencies and the courts – to protect funding for hospital services from arbitrary cuts and to decrease regulatory burdens that draw much needed resources away from patient care.
+The AHA works across party lines – with Congress, regulatory agencies and the courts – to protect funding for civilian hospital services from arbitrary cuts and to decrease regulatory burdens that draw much needed resources away from patient care.
 This promotes the ability of hospitals and health care systems to better partner with federal clinics and hospitals as communities explore new ways to optimize local resources.

 - Facilitated Improved Health Care Access for Veterans.
 The Veterans Choice Program (VCP) allows qualifying veterans to elect to receive hospital care and medical services from Veterans Affairs (VA) and non-VA entities and providers.
 AHA worked with the VA to further improve the VCP and veterans’ access to health care services.

 - Meeting the Needs of Our Returning Military.
 The AHA partnered with the Defense Centers of Excellence (DCoE) to help raise awareness of the medical, social and emotional challenges that the military face as they return home to their daily lives.
 The primary goal of this partnership was to ensure that returning service members find the support and resources they need.

 Federal hospital leaders have a voice in the AHA through their active involvement in several forums.

-Committee for Clinical Leadership (CCL).
-The CCL provides clinical input to AHA advocacy and public policy process, serves as a clinical resource on policy issues, and guides the ongoing work of AHA’s Physician Leadership Forum (PLF).
-The CCL also is concerned with issues relating to standards and requirements for clinical education programs and activities and includes representatives from the medical, nursing and pharmacy fields.
+- Committee for Clinical Leadership.
+The Committee for Clinical Leadership (CCL) provides clinical input to the AHA advocacy and public policy process and serves as a clinical resource on policy issues.
+The CCL also reviews issues relating to standards and requirements for clinical education programs and activities and includes representatives from the medical, nursing and pharmacy fields.

-The AHA offers federal hospital leaders myriad tools and resources to support their efforts and improve the health care delivery system.
+AHA offers federal hospital leaders myriad tools and resources to support their efforts and improve the health care delivery system.